lankydan/corda-multiple-notaries/corda-multiple-notaries-wordpress.md

 Here a specific Notary is chosen for the transaction, each input has its Notary changed to the chosen one if required and the signers comprise of all the participants of the consumed states.
 This might not suit your own use-case.
 Which is perfectly fine.
 But this should provide a good starting point when playing around with changing Notaries (mainly for performance).

 Altering this solution slightly, we can instead choose the Notary based on the Notaries the input states reference.
-Since only the `notary` function really needs to change I have excluded the rest of the code from the example.
+Since only the <code>notary</code> function really needs to change I have excluded the rest of the code from the example.

 [gist https://gist.github.com/lankydan/c2523aadf6e3dda543d261f2b705e2c3 /]